-Our experiences and engagement indicates that developing a permanent digital testing environment would provide significant value to financial services.
+Our experiences and engagement with the industry indicate that developing a permanent digital testing environment would provide significant value to financial services.
 The Digital Sandbox pilot is aimed at trialling this environment, by providing support to products and services which are at an early stage of development.

 Data has become increasingly pivotal to the way firms operate and engage with each other and the consumers they serve.
 This means that longstanding challenges like data access and standardisation are increasingly a barrier for market participants and innovators.
 We also receive requests for support from firms which don’t match the eligibility criteria of the regulatory sandbox, but whose proposals may nonetheless deliver desirable innovations in UK financial services.

-We recognise the following features as the foundations of a digital sandbox:
+We are piloting the following features as the foundations of a digital sandbox:

 - An observation deck – to enable regulators and other interested parties to observe in-flight testing at a technical level, to inform policy thinking in a safeguarded environment.

 We will provide support to innovative firms and organisations looking to tackle challenges relating to, or exacerbated by, coronavirus.
 For the pilot, we have taken the decision to focus on 3 pressing areas so that we can provide the necessary support for each, in terms of supplying relevant data sets and expertise.

 To apply to the Digital Sandbox, applicants must have a proposition aimed at tackling one of the following Use Cases: